webp-sh/docs.webp.sh/content/usage/extra-params.md

 {{< /columns >}}

-If you set both `width` and `height`, your image will be cropped using attention crop to maintain your width-height ratio, like this:
+If you set both `width` and `height`, your image will be cropped using attention crop by default maintain your width-height ratio, like this:

 {{< columns >}}